 Once in – How do I get around my images

 I see an image in a collection – where is the file?
 Click to highlight the file in the filmstrip.
 Control-Click (Right mouse click on a two-button mouse) to display some options.
 Near the top is “Go to Folder in Library”.
 The highlighting that has been indicating the collection in which the chosen photo is in; will move to indicate the folder which houses the image file.

 If the Library is housed totally on the computer then the file shown is resident on the computer, obviously.
 If it is on an external hard drive the highlighting will indicate where, and which, of the external hard drive(s) the file resides.

-Headshots as part of my business are accomplished by tweaking the images in Lightroom to prepare the select images to be shown to my client as a gallery.
-The selection process the client does to narrow down to the select, choice image.
+Lightroom is the starting place of post-production.
+Load them up after the shoot.
+The selection process by the client narrows down to the select, choice image.
 To this point, all prepping is in LR.
-Once the selection is made the images make a quick trip to PhotoShop and back to prepare for final delivery to Headshot clients.
+Once the selection is made the images make a quick trip to PhotoShop and back to prepare for final delivery and sizing from Lightroom to Headshot clients.
 Portraiture/ Commercial People would be done in a similar fashion.

 Many times, for me, commercial delivery has less in PhotoShop editing because the client is creative.
 Art director.
 They want to shape and smooz the final look of the photograph.

 80% of delivered work is still a product of Lightroom only.
 Realize that many art directors and other visual creators have an exceptional ability with PhotoShop and prefer to have just a good quality high res file.
 I can do that and so can you.
 Then they do what they may want to the file.